svjack/ConsisID/README.md

 ## ✏️ Citation

-If you find our paper and code useful in your research, please consider giving a star :star: and citation :pencil:.
+If you find our paper and codes useful in your research, please consider giving a star :star: and citation :pencil:.

 ```BibTeX
 @misc{ConsisID,